Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise

 Denoising approaches have assumed noise to be both spatially uncorrelated and signal-independent.
 Unfortunately, real imaging noise rarely follows these assumptions.

-{\bf Poisson shot noise:} Most imaging systems are at least to some degree affected by Poisson shot noise~\cite{laine2021imaging}.
+\textbf{Poisson Shot Noise}\quad Most imaging systems are affected by Poisson shot noise~\cite{laine2021imaging}.
 A Poisson noise model follows \cref{eq:pixel-indep}, with $p(x_{i,j}|s_{i,j})$ corresponding to a Poisson distribution with rate $\lambda=s_{i,j}$.
 A popular variant on this model is the Poisson-Gaussian noise model (\eg~\cite{zhang2019poisson}), where $p(x_{i,j}|s_{i,j})$ is assumed to be a combination of Poisson shot noise and Gaussian read-out noise.

 Poisson and Poisson-Gaussian noise models are spatially uncorrelated but signal-dependent, since the variance of the Poisson component in each pixel depends on the pixel's signal $s_{i,j}$.